mrkkrp/markkarpov.art/essay/real-realism.md

 If an artwork is intended for the public and is not destroyed upon completion, it must be that the artist believes that the artwork is valuable for others.
-As per our earlier discussion, it has to be because it is a composite artwork consisting of the psychical object and the corresponding non-trivial intention (the real realist intention in our case).
+As per our earlier discussion, it has to be because it is a composite artwork consisting of the physical object and the corresponding non-trivial intention (the real realist intention in our case).
 If so, the intention needs to be explainable or inferable or both.
 The explained intention, if provided, also needs to be compatible with the inferred